List of foreign electoral interventions: 1955 election (by United States)

 Fearing a rise of João Goulart, who the US considered to be a communist demagogue, the United States Information Service increased its budget to educate Brazilians on the alleged dangers of communism and communist front groups, as well as drawing links between the Brazilian Communist Party and the Soviet Union.
 The US also gave grants to the conservative National Democratic Union.
 According to documents provided by the State Department Office of the Historian, the USA also provided an increase in credit to the ruling administration to help them win the 1955 elections.

 1962 election (by United States)

 According to Tim Weiner's book Legacy of Ashes, the first use of the brand-new state-of-the-art taping system ordered by John F. Kennedy in the White House in 1962 was to discuss plans to subvert the Brazilian government of João Goulart.
 Kennedy and his ambassador to Brazil Lincoln Gordon discussed spending $8 million to swing the next elections and to prepare for a military coup against Goulart due to fears Brazil could become a "second Cuba".
 The CIA and AFL-CIO pushed money into Brazilian political life to people who opposed Goulart.
 Electoral interference by the US failed to oust Goulart, and the CIA supported a coup that deposed him in 1964, leading to Brazil being ruled by a military dictatorship until 1985.

+Bulgaria

+2017 election (by Turkey)

+The Turkish Ambassador to Bulgaria appeared in a party election broadcast of Democrats for Responsibility, Solidarity and Tolerance.
+Prime Minister Boyko Borisov called the involvement "unacceptable" and the leader of the Bulgarian Socialist Party Korneliya Ninova categorically denounced any involvement of foreign governments.

+2024 election (by Russia)

+In the October 2024 parliamentary elections, allegations of Russian interference surfaced as pro-Russian parties, such as the ultranationalist Vazrazhdane (Revival), gained significant electoral traction.
+Analysts estimated that parties with Russian ties could secure around 25% of the vote, raising concerns about Moscow’s influence in Bulgarian politics.
+The election occurred amid political instability, with seven elections held in four years.
+Observers from the European Union and the United States expressed doubts over potential external manipulation, while the Kremlin denied any involvement.